PROUT, What It Stands For: 1st fundamental principle

 • Awareness of the State administration toward its benevolent and philanthropic mission.

 This principle aims at checking the unhealthy tendency of accumulation.
 It evokes criticism from capitalists and collectivists alike.
-The advocates of capitalism vigorously contend that accumulation is an individual’s birth right.
+The advocates of capitalism vigorously contend that accumulation is an individual’s birthright.
 As it is highly improper to oppose this natural law everyone should be allowed to enjoy unlimited economic freedom.
 But PROUT on the other hand says, “No individual should be allowed to accumulate any physical wealth …” This may turn selfish capitalists antagonistic to PROUT.
-Similarly the so-called professors of socialism may put stress on the second portion of the first principle and point out that PROUT supports accumulation of wealth and this support, they may apprehend, revives capitalism.
+Similarly the so-called professors of socialism may put stress on the second portion of the first principle and point out that PROUT supports the accumulation of wealth and this support, they may apprehend, revives capitalism.
 They would like to complete the sentence with “wealth”, clearly omitting the portion “… without clear permission or approval of the collective body.”
-In fact, if scrutinized properly, the arguments of both camps appear to be misleading.
+If scrutinized properly, the arguments of both camps appear to be misleading.
 We should first know what does the term accumulation of wealth mean and why do people accumulate.
-Unless we get clear answers to these questions it would not be desirable to support or oppose accumulation of wealth.
+Unless we get clear answers to these questions it would not be desirable to support or oppose the accumulation of wealth.

 What is accumulation?

-The term accumulation denotes keeping in one’s possession any amount of wealth of this universe.
-Adding of one grain to another is also accumulation.
+The term accumulation denotes keeping in one’s possession any amount of wealth in this universe.
+Adding one grain to another is also accumulation.
 Everybody in the world accumulates something for self-preservation.
 Reviewing the economic situation in post-revolution Russia one would get a clear idea of the horrid consequences of forcible curb on the accumulative tendency.
-The complete abolition of private ownership brought the Soviet economy in the throes of an unprecedented crisis and Lenin was compelled to introduce his remedial New Economic Policy (NEP) wherein individuals’ right to accumulation to a certain extent was acceded to.
+The complete abolition of private ownership brought the Soviet economy into the throes of an unprecedented crisis and Lenin was compelled to introduce his remedial New Economic Policy (NEP) wherein individuals’ right to accumulation to a certain extent was acceded to.
 It proves beyond doubt the veracity of the fact that one’s existence cannot be maintained without saving for the future.
 Those who are totally against accumulation are going against the facts of life.

 This, however, does not mean that the tendency of accumulation should be given unrestricted freedom.
 The human desires to accumulate are unlimited.
 Unlimited liberty in the physical realm will create artificial scarcity causing starvation and death to the majority of the people.
-In today’s capitalist system as a result of monopolistic hoarding by a handful of capitalists a large section of the population in most countries of the world is deprived of the basic necessities of life due to artificial scarcity.
-Innumerable human lives today are facing starvation and death due to man made scarcity, unemployment and famine.
-So it is as much irrational not to allow anybody to save for the future as it is dangerous to grant unlimited freedom of accumulation.
+In today’s capitalist system as a result of monopolistic hoarding by a handful of capitalists, a large section of the population in most countries of the world is deprived of the basic necessities of life due to artificial scarcity.
+Innumerable human lives today are facing starvation and death due to man-made scarcity, unemployment, and famine.
+So it is as irrational not to allow anybody to save for the future as it is dangerous to grant unlimited freedom of accumulation.
 That is why PROUT advocates controlled accumulation, meaning thereby that individuals will be allowed to accumulate but the quantum of accumulation would be fixed beforehand by the collective body.
 Now the question arises as to how will this tendency of accumulation be checked.
 In order to control the instinct of accumulation it is necessary to know through the study of human psychology the cause of human susceptibility to accumulation.
 Thus the psychological factors will also have to be reckoned with, otherwise out of fear of public criticism people may resort to subterranean and illegal hoarding and exploitative designs.

 Why accumulation?

-Generally people accumulate for the following reasons:
+Generally, people accumulate for the following reasons:

 • Individual necessity